 Between the Pagasitic Gulf and the Aegean Sea, northeast from the city of Volos, rises the imposingly Pelion, having over 40 villages with unique architecture mansions, beautiful cobbled streets, historic churches, and raging nature.

 The whole mountain is overgrown with forests, with oaks, chestnuts, plane trees, pines, and firs.
-The lowlands are covered by areas with apple and olive trees but also dense low vegetation.
+Areas cover the lowlands with apple and olive trees but also dense low vegetation.

 According to mythology, Pelion was inhabited by the Centaurs, who were mythical creatures with a horse body from the middle and bottom and a human body from the middle and above.
 One of the most famous Centaurs was Chiron, a teacher of Jason.

-Pelion has a very good road network and from the city of Volos, you can visit all its villages with relative comfort.
+Pelion has an excellent road network and from the city of Volos, you can visit all its villages with relative comfort.
 Excellent tourist infrastructure, picturesque villages, unique routes, and many activities focused on nature are offered all year round to the visitors of Pelion.

 Kalavrita is another popular winter destination in Greece, especially loved by sports lovers because of the nearby ski resort.
 The historic city of Kalavrita is built at an altitude of 756 meters in the “shadow” of Helmos mountain, in a privileged position in a beautiful fir forest.
 The ski resort is 15 km away and is one of the finest in the country, following an impressive route through the snow-covered fir forest.

-Among the most popular attractions of the area are the Caves of the Lakes that have something exclusively of its own.
+Among the most popular attractions of the area are the Caves of the Lakes that have something exclusively of their own.
 It’s 13 consecutive stepped lakes make it unique of its kind in the world.
 The utilized length of the cave is 500 m.
-While its total length is 1,980 m.
+At the same time, its total length is 1,980 m.

 And the famous “odontotos’ railway of Diakoptos-Kalavrita.
 The route followed by the train has been described as the most spectacular railway line in the Balkans and one of the best in the world.
 Other sites to see are the monastery of Mega Spileo (big cave) that dates back to 4th century AC and the monastery of Agia Lavra that was built in 961 AC.